 The purpose of this article is to showcase community conversations as a unique methodology and a promising avenue for preventing hate crimes based on the perceptions and experiences of facilitators.
 The concept of 'hate crime' is now widely recognised for its societal significance, attracting attention from academics, policy makers, criminal justice practitioners and activists globally.
 'Hate crime' is the umbrella concept used in its broadest sense to describe criminal offences that are motivated by some form of identity-based prejudice (Walters, 2022).
 Prejudice is defined as 'bias that devalues people because of their perceived membership of a social group' (Abrams, 2010).
-Emphasising its multi-faceted nature and underlying antipathy, Brown (2010, p.
-7) defines prejudice as 'any attitude, emotion or behaviour towards members of a group which directly or indirectly implies some negativity or antipathy towards that group'.
+Emphasising its multi-faceted nature and underlying antipathy, Brown (2010: 7) defines prejudice as 'any attitude, emotion or behaviour towards members of a group which directly or indirectly implies some negativity or antipathy towards that group'.
 Perpetrators of hate crimes are not always motivated by a single type of prejudice or hatred but can be influenced by a combination of different prejudices (Walters et al., 2016).

 Legal definitions of 'hate crime' and of 'hate' at the conceptual level vary from one country to the next, and even within countries (the United States, for example).
-In England and Wales, the central point of reference is the operational definition offered by the College of Policing (2014), which identifies hate crime as offences that are motivated by hostility or prejudice on grounds of race, religion, disability, sexual orientation and transgender identity.
+In England and Wales, the central point of reference is the operational definition offered by the College of Policing (2014), which identifies hate crime as offences that are motivated by hostility or prejudice on grounds of race, religion, disability, sexual orientation, and transgender identity.
 Other countries recognise further forms of targeted victimisation, including age (Canada), political affiliation (Poland), and health (Belgium).
-'Trigger' events such as Brexit, terrorist attacks in the UK and globally, the Black Lives Matter (BLM) protests and far-right counter-protests following the death of George Floyd in the US, the global Covid-19 pandemic as well as the Israel-Gaza conflict have led to spikes in recorded hate crime in the UK (Williams et al., 2023).
-More recently far-right riots occurred in the UK from 30 July to 5 August 2024, following the tragic murders of three children in Southport on 29 July 2024.
-The riots across England and in Northern Ireland have been fuelled by false claims circulated by far-right groups online that the perpetrator was a Muslim and an asylum seeker (BBC, 2024).
-By 30th August 2024, the police had made a total number of 1,280 arrests and identified hundreds more suspects in connection with the riots whilst the CPS have brought a total of 796 charges so far (NPCC, 2024).
-The Muslim Women's Network surveyed its members on how safe they felt in the UK before and after the riots.
-Seventy five percent of respondents stated that they were worried about their safety, compared with 16% before the riots - a rise of almost 60% (PressTV, 2024).
+'Trigger' events such as Brexit, terrorist attacks in the United Kingdom and globally, the Black Lives Matter (BLM) protests and far-right counter-protests following the death of George Floyd in the United States, and the global COVID-19 pandemic as well as the Israel-Gaza conflict have led to spikes in recorded hate crime in the United Kingdom (Williams and et al, 2023).
+More recently far-right riots occurred in the United Kingdom from 30 July to 5 August 2024, following the tragic murders of three children in Southport on 29 July 2024.
+The riots across England and in Northern Ireland were fuelled by false claims circulated by far-right groups online that the perpetrator was a Muslim and an asylum seeker (BBC, 2024).
+By 30 August 2024, the police had made a total number of 1,280 arrests and identified hundreds more suspects in connection with the riots while the CPS had brought a total of 796 charges so far (NPCC, 2024).
+The Muslim Women's Network surveyed its members on how safe they felt in the United Kingdom before and after the riots.
+Seventy-five percent of respondents stated that they were worried about their safety, compared with 16% before the riots - a rise of almost 60% (Press, 2024).